-Our entry requirements are that you have a GCSE profile of five grade 5s or above.
+Our entry requirements are that you have a GCSE profile of five grade 5s or above, including grade 5 in English.
 Some subjects ask for a higher grade.
 You can see the specific entry requirements for each subject on the subject page.